palahsu/Image-Compressed/README.md

 After Download, before running the script, save any of your images to the same folder.

 More Features Comming Soon!
+Before use, install all requirements!
 Thanks.

 For any kind of help, support, payment, suggetion and request ask me on Telegram: